 Appropriate rest can help you live well with fibromyalgia.
 This includes both during the day and at night.
 Avoid taking long naps late in the day, since they may interfere with your ability to sleep at night.
 However, it’s completely okay to lie down for ten minutes and just relax if you’re feeling a little overwhelmed.

 When bedtime rolls around, try to find ways to get the recommended seven to eight hours of sleep.
 Avoiding long naps in the evening will help.
 You can also try any or all of these sleep tips from the Sleep Foundation, or read our posts on sleep.
 If nothing’s working, talk to your physician.
-Sleep may seem like a very small thing compared to pain, but it can impact every aspect of your day.
+Sleep may seem like a very small thing compared to pain, but if you improve sleep habits, it can impact every aspect of your day.

 3. Exercise regularly

 Another easy way to help yourself sleep better is to get some exercise throughout the day.
-Exercise is also one of the best ways to ensure you live well with fibromyalgia.
+Exercise is also one of the best ways to treat fibromyalgia.